Enviro

 Scope

-An ultra versatile and flexible shield, providing support for multiple SDI-12, Modbus-RTU, high-precision Analogue/4-20mA and Pulse sensors.
-It is mainly applicable to Agriculture, Environmental and Industrial Monitoring applications requiring the simultaneous connection of a large number and diverse sensors.
+A versatile shield providing support for multiple SDI-12, Modbus-RTU, high-precision Analogue/4-20mA and Pulse ouput sensors/devices.
+It is mainly applicable to agriculture and environmental monitoring applications requiring the simultaneous connection of many diverse sensors.

 General Information